samallen502/samallen502.github.io/README.md

 ```
 The JavaScript functions I created are:

-1. Function name:
+1. Function name: "normalizeFailsafe()" (within js/CDNfailsafe.js)
-    Purpose: During the early stages of development, I had an issue that I struggled with for over 24 hours because my normalize.css CDN, which is imported withing css/main.css, failed.
+    Purpose: During the early stages of development, I had an issue that I struggled with for over 24 hours because my normalize.css CDN, which is imported within index.html, failed.
 This inspired me to implement a failsafe so that the issue does not occur again.
-If the CDN fails, JavaScript sources normalize.css from a local file that contains normalize.css.
+If the CDN fails, JavaScript sources normalize.css from a local file that contains normalize.css (css/normalize_v8.0.0).
 I still want to use a CDN primarily, however, as I have learned that CDNs lend themselves to faster webpage loading.
 The failsafe is just a "Plan B" contingency plan for when the CDN fails, which as I understand it happens rarely, but when it does can make my webpage display improperly.
+To test that this works, simply sabotage any letter in the CDN for normalize as seen within HTML, reload the page, and view the console.
+You will see:

+        index.html:16 GET https://dnjs.cloudflare.com/ajax/libs/normalize/8.0.0/normalize.css net::ERR_NAME_NOT_RESOLVED
+        index.html:1 Normalize CDN failed but local backup of normalize loaded.

+    The local last line logged to the console comes from the normalizeFailsafe() function and serves as verification that the fix worked.
+Later, this same JS file will be fleshed out to provide redundancy in case of other CSS failures.

-2. Function name: $('#content').hide().fadeIn(2000);
+2. Function name: "$('#content').hide().fadeIn(2000);"
     Purpose: Within index.html, you'll notice:
         <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
         <script src="js/app.js" type="text/javascript" charset="utf-8"></script>